- Priority deadline: Monday 15 January 2024

 Each taught module will use teaching and learning methods appropriate to its aims.
 These may include seminars, workshops, lectures, tutorials, group work and independent study.

-Assessment methods used may include essays, presentations, posters, group assignments, practical exercises, policy briefs, blog entries, and portfolio of independent work.
+Assessment methods used may include essays, presentations, reports, posters, quantitative data analysis, group assignments, practical exercises, policy briefs, and blog entries.

 More information on tuition fees can be found on the postgraduate fees and funding page.